 Our Investment Strategies

 Here at Modern Wealth Management, we apply all of the different types of investment strategies to your portfolio, and we do it in conjunction with your overall financial plan.
 We try to create the portfolios that you have today so that they line up with what your expectations and especially your long-term needs are.
 I encourage you to keep the dialogue open with your advisors and talk to them about your asset allocation, understand what the mix is, and understand what it looks like.
 For the most part, we’ve come through the last 12 months, and most of our clients, their plans are still showing a very high probability of success.

 We’ve seen a little bit of change, but nothing alarming whatsoever.
-You know, there are different types of strategies that we run here at Barber Financial Group.
+You know, there are different types of strategies that we run here at Modern Wealth Management.
 We’ve got tactical, we’ve got active, and we’ve got passive-all three of those different types of strategies have done different things over the last 12 months.
 Some have done better than others, and some have done a little bit worse than others.
 Typically, we combine those to try to smooth out the rest as much as possible.
 But when you get into situations like what we’ve been in over the last 12 months, smoothing that ride isn’t always possible.
 But what we want to do is know that we’ve got things in place to prevent catastrophic losses, which can destroy your ability to either get to retirement or through retirement.

 Talk to Us, We’re Here to Help

 I encourage you to keep the dialogue open.
 We’re here.
 Give us a call and make sure that we know what’s on your mind.
 I’ll continue to do these videos for you to make sure that we’re the things that we’re seeing.
 Thanks so much for joining me and I’ll talk to you again in about a month.
 If you’re looking for a second-opinion or looking to stress-test your portfolio for the future, schedule a complimentary consultation below or give us a call anytime at 913-393-1000.

 Founder & CEO